jasperdevrient/waylayio.github.io/_posts/2015-12-12-how-to-create-UI.markdown

 * relations between sensors and gates
 * task definition (periodic, onetime, cron, reactive).

-For more info, please check the documentation
+For more info, please check the documentation.

-We have create a small boostrap/jquery app that shows how you can create an application on top of waylay.
+We have created a small boostrap/jquery app that shows how you can create an application on top of waylay.
-Application is available in [github] [repo].
-In this application, the end user selects the airco machine (as an asset ID), condition under which the e-mail should be sent, whether the e-mail should be send during a week AND/OR weekends and it also shows how to template a message in the body of the e-mail with exact conditions and measurements under which the incident is reported.
+The application is available in [github] [repo].
+In this application, the end user selects the airco machine (as an asset ID), the condition under which the e-mail should be sent, whether the e-mail should be sent during the week AND/OR weekends and it also shows how to template a message in the body of the e-mail with the exact conditions and measurements under which the incident is reported.

 ![UI application]({{ site.baseurl }}/assets/images/application.png)

-This application creates a template object that is send using REST call towards waylay.
+This application creates a template object that is send using a REST call towards the waylay platform.
 Here is the template object:

 {% highlight javascript linenos %}
 {